Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 14.21.52 UTC
+- WIB: Sabtu, 6 September 2025 15.29.05 UTC
-- WITA: Sabtu, 6 September 2025 15.21.52 UTC
+- WITA: Sabtu, 6 September 2025 16.29.05 UTC
-- WIT: Sabtu, 6 September 2025 16.21.52 UTC
+- WIT: Sabtu, 6 September 2025 17.29.05 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: funny
+Kategori: motivational